 Physicians can participate in the convenience of their clinic or office using either a laptop or tablet or can attend from teleconference rooms at Ascension Seton Medical Center Austin, Ascension Seton Medical Center Williamson and University Medical Center Brackenridge.

 Current care conferences include brain/spine, breast, gastrointestinal, and hepatobiliary and pancreas cancers.
 Other diagnoses, including head and neck cancer, will be added in the coming months.
 The CCC is also growing its nurse navigation program.
 These specially trained nurses serve as patient advocates, coordinating their care and educating patients and families.

-“When you are facing a cancer diagnosis, finding the right care and services you need can feel overwhelming,” said Sandy Miller, director for clinical oncology at Seton Healthcare Family.
+“When you are facing a cancer diagnosis, finding the right care and services you need can feel overwhelming,” said Sandy Miller, director for clinical oncology at Ascension Seton.
 “Patients of the Cancer Care Collaborative have the comfort of knowing that their treatment plan was developed by a diverse team of cancer specialists.”

 For additional information contact the CCC at (512) 324-3395.